lobanovam/HashTable/README.md

 I decided to stick with FAQ6 hash function since it outperformed the rest hash functions in terms of distribution.

-Here's what a valgrind profiler tells us:
+Here's what a callgrind profiler tells us:

 <img src="forReadme/valgrind2.jpg" width = 60%>

-First thing to notice is that even without any optimization flags compiler uses strcmp_avx instead of ordinary strcmp.
+First thing to notice is that compiler uses strcmp_avx instead of ordinary strcmp.
 Also we can see that FAQ6Hash takes significantly more time than strcmp_avx (45.6% vs 24.72%).
 So let's start with optimizing the FAQ6Hash itself!

 ### FAQ6Hash optimization